History

 Acknowledgements

 Over the years, the Department of Biochemistry has been fortunate to have a group of dedicated and collegial faculty members and staff who are committed to the mission of the Department.
-The functions of graduate training, teaching, research, and contributions to the profession at large were facilitated in large measure by administrative staff, notably Debbie Cobban, Maureen Coleman (for some thirty years of service), Dr. Brian Dempsey, Barbara Green, Rachel Garcia, Melita Hayes, Jessica Jamieson, Megan Luckovitch, Catherine Neelamkavil, Glenda Ogilvie, Judy Penchuk, Lindsay Ralph, Neiven Timothaws, Ruth Webber, and Dr. Lynn Weir.
+The functions of graduate training, teaching, research, and contributions to the profession at large were facilitated in large measure by administrative staff, notably Debbie Cobban, Maureen Coleman (for some thirty years of service), Dr. Brian Dempsey, Barbara Green, Rachel Garcia, Melita Hayes, Jessica Jamieson, Rima Kadri, Megan Luckovitch, Catherine Neelamkavil, Glenda Ogilvie, Judy Penchuk, Lindsay Ralph, Neiven Timothaws, Ruth Webber, and Dr. Lynn Weir.
 The technical backup was provided first by William H. Green (also for over thirty years), E. (Ted) C. Jarvis as Technical Officer, Walter Chung (technical support services), and Kyle Pollard, followed by Boun Thai, as Manager of Operations and Safety.

 Source material: Barr, M.L.
 "A Century of Medicine at Western" (1977), and Department records.